Judibela

-Judibela is a town and market center in Chandrapur Municipality in Rautahat District in the Narayani Zone of south-eastern Nepal.
+Judibela is a town and market center in Chandrapur Municipality in Rautahat District in the Madhes Province of south-eastern Nepal.
 The formerly village development committee was merged to form the municipality on 18 May 2014.
 At the time of the 1991 Nepal census it had a population of 3910 people living in 667 individual households.
+The largest school in this area is Shree Higher Secondary School Judibela.
+This school offers education from kindergarten to grade 12.
+This school in the Judibela area was established as an educational center.
+In grades 11 and 12, this school teaches subjects such as management, humanities, and pedagogy, as well as academic Nepali accounting and computer education.
+Dutta Bahadur Thing has been elected as the current ward chairman for a second term in this area.